Why They Didn't Use the Script You Handed Them

 Why drilling is a necessity

-If you’ve ever been an athlete, a musician, or even an actor or actress, then you should understand the importance of drilling.
-Gosh, even when we were learning how to be PTs, OTs, or STs we had to drill joint mobs over and over until we could do them correctly.
+If you’ve ever been an athlete, a musician, or even an actor or actress, then you should understand the importance of drilling (drilling is practicing until you've mastered the script or skill).
+When I was learning how to be a physical therapist, I had to drill joint mobilizations over and over until I could do them correctly.
+How about you?
+What did you drill over and over until you mastered it?
+How long did it take you?

-Can you imagine how hard it would be to work with your patients if you hadn’t learned how to properly perform that joint mobilization or even how to use a goniometer to properly measure range of motion?
+Can you imagine how hard it would be to work with your patients or clients if you hadn’t learned how to properly perform the necessary skills?
+Or if you hadn't practiced over and over until you'd mastered it?

-Our front office staff are trying to be successful everyday but without proper drilling, it can be difficult.
+Your front office staff are trying to be successful everyday but without properly and effectively drilling scripts and patient management, it can be difficult.

-Don’t just hand them a script and expect that they will know how to use it and feel comfortable using it.
-Sitting down and drilling with them will go a long way in helping your front office team learn how to use the scripts you hand them.
+Don’t just hand your team a script and expect that they will know how to use it and feel comfortable using it.
+They'll need you to invest the time to practice it with them so they are comfortable using the scripts in patient care.
+And remember, this is a one time, one and done situation.
 Without that consistent practice, they’ll revert back to old habits like asking the patient “what’s a good time for you?” or “would that work?”.
+So plan for repeated practice sessions.

 Why they don’t understand the true purpose of the script